Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Introduction

 \begin{proposition}[\cite{MatchingCut}] {\sc Multigraph Matching Cut} is NP-complete on subcubic graphs. \end{proposition}

-Given an instance of {\sc NAE 3-SAT } which is satisfied when either every variable is true or every variable is false, we call the problem of deciding whether there exists a third satisfying assignment {\sc NAE 3-SAT 0-1}. \begin{lemma} {\sc NAE 3-SAT 0-1} is NP-complete. \end{lemma}
+Given an instance of {\sc Not-All-Equal $3$-Satisfiability} {\sc NAE 3-SAT}, which is satisfied both when each variable is assigned to be true and when each variable is assigned to be false, we call the problem of deciding if there is a third satisfying assignment {\sc NAE 3-SAT 0-1}. \begin{lemma} {\sc NAE 3-SAT 0-1} is NP-complete, even for instances in which every clause contains exactly one negative literal. \end{lemma}

 \begin{proof} We reduce from {\sc Matching Cut}.
-Given an instance $G$ of {\sc Matching Cut}, we create an instance $\phi$ of {\sc NAE 3-SAT} with one variable $x_i$ for each vertex $v_i$ of $G$.
-For each vertex $v_i$ and each pair of neighbours of $v_i$, $v_j$ and $v_k$, we add a clause $(\bar{x_i} \lor x_j \lor x_k)$.
+Given an instance $G$ of {\sc Matching Cut}, we create an instance $\phi$ of {\sc NAE 3-SAT 0-1} with one variable $x_i$ for each vertex $v_i$ of $G$.
+For each vertex $v_i$ and each pair of neighbours of $v_i$, $v_j$ and $v_k$, we add a clause $(\bar{x}_i,x_j,x_k)$.
 The formula $\phi$ is satisfied when every variable is true since every clause contains both positive and negative literals.
 The same applies when every variable is false.
+Additionally, every clause of $\phi$ contains exactly one negative literal.

 We first assume that $G$ has a matching cut $(A,B)$.
-A further satisfying assignment, $s$, for $\phi$ is obtained by setting variables in $A$ to true and $B$ to false.
+A further (third) satisfying assignment, $s$, for $\phi$ is obtained by setting variables in $A$ to true and $B$ to false.
 By definition, both $A$ and $B$ are non-empty.
 This implies that $s$ contains at least one true and at least one false variable.
 Assume that $s$ is not a satisfying assignment.
 Then there exists a clause in which all three literals take the same value.
-In other words, there is a clause $(\bar{x_i},x_j,x_k)$ such that $x_i$ belongs to one side of the cut and both $x_j$ and $x_k$ belong to the other.
+In other words, there is a clause $(\bar{x}_i,x_j,x_k)$ such that $x_i$ belongs to one side of the cut and both $x_j$ and $x_k$ belong to the other.
 This is a contradiction since $(A,B)$ is a matching cut and $v_i$ is adjacent to both $v_j$ and $v_k$.

 Now assume that $\phi$ has a satisfying assignment $s$ with at least one true variable and at least one false variable.
 We obtain a matching cut $(A,B)$ of $G$ by letting $A$ be the set of vertices whose corresponding variables are set to true and $B$ be the set of vertices whose corresponding variables are false.
 Both $A$ and $B$ are non-empty since $s$ contains at least one true and at least one false variable.
-No vertex in $A$ has more than one neighbour in $B$ or vice versa since this leads to an unsatisfied clause in $\phi$. \end{proof}
+No vertex in $A$ has more than one neighbour in $B$ and vice versa since this leads to an unsatisfied clause in $\phi$. \end{proof}